The US-Mexico Border: Place, Imagination, and Possibility

 Artists working along the US-Mexico border are engaging life in the region as subject matter.
 These artists use the extraordinarily hybrid culture that has developed there as a site of production that engages the welfare and well-being of migrants and citizens who live there.

-The colorful, stylized, and thoughtful work of Luis Jiménez will be on display, telling humane, specific stories of life and death on the border.
+The colorful, stylized, and thoughtful work of Luis Jiménez were on display, telling humane, specific stories of life and death on the border.
 The stunning photographs of desert landscapes by Delilah Montoya are scattered with ghostly evidence of those who made the long and sometimes deadly border crossing-an empty water bottle, a trail through a dry arroyo, a discarded child's daypack.
-"These are beautiful traditional landscapes, but when you look closely, they tell these horrifying and absolutely human stories," Connors says.
+"These are beautiful traditional landscapes, but when you look closely, they tell these horrifying and absolutely human stories," Connors said.

 Featured Artists